Ida Ellen (Farabee) Taylor was born on April 26, 1864 in Sparta, Washington County, PA, the daughter of Spencer and Nancy (Minor) Farabee.

 Joseph survived Cora by 14 years.
 He resided at 709 West Pike in Clarksburg, working as a contractor and carpenter.
 He died of myocarditis at the age of 60 on Aug.
 11, 1928, and was buried at Greenlawn Cemetery in Clarksburg.

-Daughter Hazel Gladys (Jones) Skinner (1902-1980?) resided with her father at the time of his death.
+Daughter Hazel Gladys Jones (1902-1980?) was born in 1902.
+She resided with her father at the time of his death.
 Later in life, at the age of 50, she married 61-year-old Ernest Skinner (1894-1972), the son of George Barney and Sarah (Ruffner) Skinner, of Shinnston, Harrison County, WV.
 They resided in Clarksburg, Harrison County at the time, and were wed on July 28, 1955, by the Rev. George Depoi, of the Congregational Missionary Church of Stonewood, WV.
-The Skinners are believed to have moved from Hundred into Pennsylvania, where he drove trucks for the state government.
+The Skinners are believed to have moved at some point into Pennsylvania, where he drove trucks for the state government.
 Later, they returned to West Virginia, settling in Clarksburg on West Pike Street.
-Hazel died at age 69, in a Clarksburg nursing home, on April 18, 1972.
-She was retired from the McNichol Pottery Company.
+She was employed by the McNichol Pottery Company.
+Sadly, Ernest is believed to have died on April 18, 1972.
+Hazel lived for another eight years or so and passed about 1980.

-Daughter Esther Anna (Jones) Hixenbaugh (1904-1988) was raised by an uncle and aunt, Franklin Lizzie Taylor, who had no children of their own.
+Daughter Esther Anna (Jones) Hixenbaugh (1904-1988) was born in 1904.
+She was raised by an uncle and aunt, Franklin Lizzie Taylor, who had no children of their own.
 See more about her below.

-The life story of son Lawrence is lost to history (for now).
+Son Lawrence Jones ( ? - ? ) is lost to history (for now).

 He resided at one time in West Alexander, Washington County, PA.